gonzobrandon/goodform/README.md

 Example3 code is a simple JAVA GUI app that reads a database file (plaintext) and allows editing.
 Its uses full JavaDocs for every method and shows strict code style adhesion - Which by the way, I was required in the spec. to write functions such as `If` on one line and the following line contains the single `{` opening brace.
 I usually like to have the opening brace on the defininition line.

 This is a Swing UI app.
 Very Simple.
-You can run this java app by compiling with `java SongDatabase.java` and then running via `java SongDatabase mySongDB.data`
+You can run this java app by compiling with `javac SongDatabase.java` and then running via `java SongDatabase mySongDB.data`

 The below example shows a model for a music Track.
 Getters, Setters, private, public.
 Observe what I think is proper object oriented programming (especaiiyl with Java).
 There are more complicated controllers in example3, but this shows a pure data model encapsulation.
 Do check out the more complicated UI handler [here](https://github.com/gonzobrandon/goodform/blob/master/example3/SongDatabasePanel.java).